 Although the K-S test has many advantages, it also has a few limitations:

 - In order for the test to work, you must specify the location, scale, and shape parameters.
-If estimated from the data, it invalidates the test.
+If these parameters are estimated from the data, it invalidates the test.
 If you don’t know these parameters, you may want to run a less formal test (like the one outlined in the empirical distribution function article).

 - It generally can’t be used for discrete distributions, especially if you are using software (most software packages don’t have the necessary extensions for discrete K-S Test and the manual calculations are convoluted).

 - Sensitivity is higher at the center of the distribution and lower at the tails.